Read the latest and greatest from our team

 Long-Term Effects

 When someone uses Vicodin for a long period of time, they will inevitably develop a tolerance.
 In these cases, the body becomes used to the substance and requires more to achieve the original effect.
 While tolerance is different than addiction, the two are related.
-When someone increases their tolerance to Vicodin, their chances of becoming addicted also increases.
+When someone increases their tolerance to Vicodin, their chance of becoming addicted also increases.

 Vicodin addiction occurs when the user feels compelled, both mentally and physically, to take the drug.
 Once a user becomes addicted, they will continue to use the substance despite various negative consequences that extend beyond the damage being done to their body.
-Their behavior will change, and it’s not uncommon for them to lie to pharmacists, steal Vicodin or things to sell for money, contact multiple doctors to establish overlapping prescriptions, and turn to shady dealers to buy black-market painkillers.
+Their behavior will change, and it’s not uncommon for them to lie to pharmacists, steal Vicodin or other things to sell for money, contact multiple doctors to establish overlapping prescriptions, and turn to shady dealers to buy black-market painkillers.

 Different Names for Vicodin